Aruna-Narayanasamy/Bioinformatics-Project-/06 - Gene Mutation Analysis.md

       - Nonsense mutations : Modified the codon to introduce a premature stop codon (E.g: Changing a codon into TGA/TAA/TAG).
       - Frameshift mutations : Added or Deleted the exact nucleotides as specified in the *HGVSc* description

-  - Saved each mutated FASTA files separately for comparison with the refereance sequence.
+  - I Saved each mutated FASTA files separately for comparison with the refereance sequence.

 ## 7.Translating Nucleotide Sequence to Protein Sequence
-  - Since the reference protein sequence (NP_) was already downloaded from NCBI in FASTA format.
-Only the mutated nucleotide FASTA sequence needed translation.
+  - Since I already had the reference protein sequence (NP_), I focused on translating the mutated nucleotide FASTA sequence.
-  - I Used an online translation tool (ExPASy Translate) to translate the mutated nucleotide sequence into its corresponding mutated protein sequence.
-  - Ensured the correct reading frame was selected based on the start codon (ATG).
+  - I used the online tranlation tool( ExPASy Translate tool) for  verifying the correct reading frame started at the ATG codon.
-  - In Expasy Tranlate tool results Confirmes that the observed amino acid changes matched with the HGVS protein notation (e.g., p.R876*, p.G12C, p.Y220C).
-  - Saved the mutated protein sequence as a FASTA file for further alignment in MEGA for comparing the NCBI reference protein sequence with the translated mutated protein sequence to identify the amino acid change.
+  - I confirmed that the translated sequence reflected the anticipated amino acid change.
+  - I saved the mutated protein FASTA for sequence alignment.

 ## 8.Identifying the Amino Acid Change
-  - The reference and the mutated protein sequence as well as referance and mutated nucleotide sequences imported into MEGA software for alignment and comparison.
+  - I imported both the reference and the mutated protein sequence as well as referance and mutated nucleotide sequences into MEGA software for alignment and comparison.
-  - Aligned the sequences to visually identify the exact amino acid position affected by the mutation.
+  - I Aligned the sequences to visually identify the exact amino acid position affected by the mutation.
     ### Observed whether the mutation resulted in:
      - Missense change (one amino acid replaced by another)
      - Nonsense change (amino acid replaced by a stop codon *)